Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ### Accessing Widget Size

-We can query information about a widgets current and target size using multiple functions, some of which only are available after a widget is **realized**.
-Realization means that the widget is initialized, has chosen it's final size on screen, and it ready to be displayed.
-When these conditions are met, widget will emit signal `realize`.
+We can query information about a widgets current and target size using multiple functions, some of which are only available after a widget is **realized**.
+Realization means that the widget is initialized, has chosen its final size on screen, and it ready to be displayed.
+When these conditions are met, any widget will emit its signal `realize`.

 Once realized, [`get_allocated_size`](@ref) and [`get_position`](@ref) return the current size and position of a widget, in pixels.

-This size may or may not be equal to what we size-hinted the widget to, as size-hinting only determines the widgets minimum size.
+This size may or may not be equal to what we size-hinted the widget to, as size-hinting only determines the widgets *minimum size*.
 The layout manager is free to allocate a size larger than that.

 Lastly, [`get_natural_size`](@ref) will access the size preferred by the layout manager.
 This size will always be equal to or larger than the size request.
-When trying to predict the size a widget will have, `get_natural_size` will give use the best measurement.
+When trying to predict the size a widget will, `get_natural_size` will give us the best estimate.
 Once the widget is realized, `get_allocated_size` and `get_position`  will gives us the exact value.

 Layout management is very complex and the algorithm behind managing the size of the totality of all widgets is highly sophisiticated.
 Users of mousetrap are not required to understand this exact mechanism, only how to influence it.

-On top of a widgets size request, a widgets target final allocated size depends on a number of other variables:
+On top of a widgets size request, a widgets final allocated size depends on a number of other variables:

 ### Margin

 Any widget has four margins: `start`, `end`, `top` and `bottom`.
 Usually, these correspond to empty space left, right, above, and below the widget, respectively.
-Margins are simply added to the corresponding side of the widget.
+Margins are rendered as empty space added to the corresponding side of the widget.
 In this way, they work similar to the [css properties of the same name](https://www.w3schools.com/css/css_margin.asp), though in mousetrap, margins may not be negative.

-We use `set_margin_start`, `set_margin_end`, `set_margin_top` and `set_margin_bottom` to control each individual margin.
+We use `set_margin_start!`, `set_margin_end!`, `set_margin_top!` and `set_margin_bottom!` to control each individual margin;

 ```julia
 widget = # ...